Yandy Díaz Player Props: Rays vs. Rangers

-Yandy Diaz is available when the Tampa Bay Rays battle Dane Dunning and the Texas Rangers at Globe Life Field Monday at 8:05 PM ET.
+The Tampa Bay Rays and Yandy Diaz, who went 1-for-4 last time out, take on Nathan Eovaldi and the Texas Rangers at Globe Life Field, Tuesday at 8:05 PM ET.

-He is back in action for the first time since July 9, when he went 3-for-5 with a double, a home run and four RBI against the Braves.

 Yandy Díaz Game Info & Props vs. the Rangers